Broadcasting Change:

 ‘Now that we have grandchildren my wife watches children’s TV quite often’

-This source explores the competitive aspects of both the ITV and the BBC and how they attempted the appeal to people.
-In this letter, Geoffrey Jackson writes to a the Managing Director of Television, Alasdair Milne, about how the ‘Newsround Weekly’ television show produced by the BBC, has appealed to his wife, Patricia and their grandchildren.
-He particularly praised Newsround’s coverage on the Troubles in Northern Ireland, noting how it was ‘honestly, discreetly, fairly and without condescension’.
-Jackson specifically commended Monica Sims, who was the Head of Children’s Programmes at the BBC from 1967.
-Sims was also behind the launch of a news programme for children, Newsround, which was first broadcast in 1972.
+This source explores the competitive approaches of both ITV and the BBC and how they attempted to appeal to people.
+In this letter, Geoffrey Jackson writes to the Managing Director of Television, Alasdair Milne, about how the ‘Newsround Weekly’ television show produced by the BBC had appealed to his wife, Patricia and their grandchildren.
+He particularly praised Newsround’s coverage of the Troubles in Northern Ireland, noting how ‘it dealt with our most sensitive national issue honestly, discreetly, fairly and without condescension’.
+Jackson specifically commended Monica Sims, who was the Head of Children’s Programmes at the BBC from 1967 and launched Newsround in 1972.

-This personal account gives an insight into what the general public’s opinions were on TV at the time, rather than hearing the more political side of national television.
+This personal account gives an insight into what the general public’s opinions were on TV at the time.
 It is important for us to read both history of the main figures included in the creation of the ITV, but also history from below as it reveals how ITV faced competition in viewership from the BBC.
 This letter offers a personal story, showing the opinions of different generations on national television.

 You can listen to an interview with Monica Sims on the Connected Histories of the BBC website here.